meilisearch/documentation/learn/getting_started/main_features.md

 ]
 ```

+This response return an additional `_geoDistance` field. `_geoDistance` represents the distance between the Taj Mahal and the each meteor in meters.

 To learn more about geosearch and how to configure it, refer to our [dedicated guide](/reference/features/geosearch.md).

-## Integration/Facets (Decide this chapter name once we know what goes in here)
+## Integration/Facets

 - can we use this with the interface?

-## Search parameters / Optimizing your search

-Even though the search is relevant by default, MeiliSearch offers many parameters that you can play with to refine your search or change the format of the returned document.

-This chapter covers some of the important search parameters but you can read about all of them in our [search parameters guide](/reference/features/search_parameters.md).
+**The following content is currently homeless:**

+**---------------------------------------------------------------------------------------------------**

-### Placeholder search (does this need to be a heading or something that can be mentioned briefly somewhere else)
+Placeholder search (does this need to be a heading or something that can be mentioned briefly somewhere else)

 If you make a search without inputting any query words, MeiliSearch will return all the documents in that index sorted by its custom [ranking rules](/reference/features/settings.md#ranking-rules) and [sorting rules](/reference/features/sorting.md#sorting).
 This feature is called placeholder search.

-### Phrase search (does this need to be a heading or something that can be mentioned briefly somewhere else)
+Phrase search (does this need to be a heading or something that can be mentioned briefly somewhere else)

 If you enclose search terms in double quotes ("), MeiliSearch will only return documents that contain those terms in the order they were given.
 This gives users the option to make more precise search queries.

+**---------------------------------------------------------------------------------------------------**

+## Search parameters

+Even though the search is relevant by default, MeiliSearch offers many parameters that you can play with to refine your search or change the format of the returned document.

+This chapter covers some of the important search parameters but you can read about all of them in our [search parameters guide](/reference/features/search_parameters.md).

 ### attributesToHighlight (Is this that important?)